psanan/swiss-german-english/README.txt

 schpaziäre : to go fror a walk
 Velo faare : to drive the bicycle

-alüte : to call (on the phone) [DE anrufen] [w/ dative]

-Ich muess em Arzt alüte : I have to call the doctor

 Das Jahr : this year
 Dä Fritig : this Friday
 Die Woche : this week

-teilnäh : to take part [DE: teilnehmen]

 Ich lüte am Andrej grad ah : I will call Andrej right now

-müesse : to have to
-ich muess : I have to
-du muesch : you have to
-er muess : he has to
-mir müend : we have to
-müemmer : we have to [inversion]

-abstimme : to vote (on a referendum, yes or no) wählen : to vote (for a person, to choose someone)

 er find sie lässig : he has a crush on her, he likes her